Vol. 61, 2022

 All these questions are discussed in detail.
 We see this work as at the

-same time an effort towards a better understanding of Elpidium and a
+same time an effort to better understand Elpidium and a stimulus to other

-stimulus to other researches to turn their attention to the
+researches to turn their attention to the historically neglected

 |